Zelensky thanks Starmer for support after Paris talks

 The Ukrainian president posted a message on X in response to a picture of himself, Sir Keir, French president Emmanuel Macron and Nato secretary-general Mark Rutte holding talks in Paris on Thursday.

-Following the discussions in the French capital Sir Keir Starmer said top brass from the UK, France and Germany would head to Ukraine for talks with Kyiv’s military chiefs to discuss plans for a force to deter Russian president Vladimir Putin from attacking again if there is a deal to end the war.
+Following the discussions in the French capital with dozens of leaders, Sir Keir Starmer said top brass from the UK, France and Germany would head to Ukraine for talks with Kyiv’s military chiefs to discuss plans for a force to deter Russian President Vladimir Putin from attacking again if there is a deal to end the war.

 He also said Mr Putin must be given a deadline to make progress on a Ukraine ceasefire, and accused him of “playing games” and attempting to drag the Donald Trump-initiated process out to allow his forces time to continue assaults on Ukraine.